barr-israel/barrcodes/content/posts/1brc_part1/index.md

 Some things to note:

-- The code to compute every result is ran at compile time, and it only runs 64K times and not a billion times, so it does not have to be particularly optimized.
+- The code to compute every result is ran at compile time, and it only runs 64K times and not a billion times, so it does not have to be particularly optimized when the goal is maximum *runtime* performance.
 - The table has a huge amount of indices that are not actually valid numbers and will never be read, but there is no way to remove them without making the indexing into the table more complicated.

 The new parser is much faster: